 VII.
 Small Claims Pre-trials

 Pretrial Hearings for Small Claims cases are set every Wednesday at 1:00 p.m.
 All Small Claims cases must go to Mediation.
 If not resolved, the case will be set for trial.
 Mediators are provided for free.

 Please review the County Civil Division PIP Procedures information which can be found on the County Civil page.

 IX.
 Stipulations to Invoke the Rules of Civil Procedure

 All stipulations to invoke the Rules of Civil Procedure must be approved by the Court.
-The Court strongly encourages Agreed Order in all cases, when appropriate.
-Parties who agree to impose the rules must comply with the Circuit's Differentiated Case Management Plans as set forth in Administrative Order 3.107.
+If the Court approves the stipulation, the parties must comply with the Circuit's Differentiated Case Management Plans as set forth in Administrative Order 3.107.

 Trials are set by the Judicial Assistant upon request.
 A pretrial order will be sent to both parties requiring mediation.
 Jury Trials will be set for a Calendar Call/Case Management Conference.

 Neither the Judge nor the Judicial Assistant can give you Legal advice regarding how to proceed with Your case.
 For assistance, you should contact the Self-Help Center at the 561/355-6781,l which is located on the first floor of the Main Courthouse.
 The Palm Beach County Bar Association has a lawyer referral/information service, please contact them 561/687-3266.